Peer Reviewed Open Access Journal

 Dunjó, G., Pardini, G., & Gispert, M. (2003).
 Land use change effects on abandoned terraced soils in a Mediterranean catchment, NE Spain.
 Catena, 52(1), 23-37.

 Esu, I. E. (2004).
 Soil characterization and mapping for food security and sustainable environment in Nigeria.
-A Keynote address was presented at the 29th Annual Conference of the Soil Science Society of Nigeria held at the University of Agriculture, Abeokuta Nigeria.
-Abeokuta Nigeria.
+In Proceedings of the 29th Annual Conference of the Soil Science Society of Nigeria (pp. 20-24).

-Obidimma, C. E., & Olorunfemi, A. (2011).
+Ezezika, O. C., & Adetona, O. (2011).
 Resolving the gully erosion problem in Southeastern Nigeria: Innovation through public awareness and community-based approaches.
-Journal of Soil Science and Environmental Management, 2(10), 286-291.
+Journal of Soil Science and Environmental Management, 2(10), 286–291.

 Fagbami, A. A., & Ogunkunle, O. O. (2000).
 Soil survey, land evaluation, and agronomy: The Nigerian case study.
 Agronomy of Nigeria, 165-173.